eggheadio-projects/gatsby-theme-authoring-notes/07-display-and-query-data-by-id-with-gatsby-context-and-use-static-query.md

 Back at our localhost:8000, we can click on one of our events to view the data associated with that event.

 ## Update the event component to format event data
-Again, our page displays raw data, so our goal now is to display the data as markup.
+Again, our page displays raw data, so **our goal now is to display the data as markup**.
 In components/event.js, we refactor our Event component:
 ```javascript
 const Event = ({ name, location, url, startDate, endDate }) => (
   <div>